liftwizard/liftwizard/docs/src/main/znai/graphql/instrumentation-logging.md

 factory.setInstrumentations(instrumentations);
 ```

-Here's an example of what SQL logging might look like with MDC attached when formatted by the "logstash-file" appender.
+Here's an example of what SQL logging might look like with MDC attached when formatted by the "file-logstash" appender.

 ```json
 {